GTBitsOfGood/Healing4Heroes/README.md

 ## Frontend Error Handling Guide

 Error handling is essential to a better user experience.
-For that reason, we provide an Error Handler wrapper that makes it easy for you integrate error handling from backend API requests with the frontend.
-Sample usage can be found below:
+For that reason, we provide an Error Handler wrapper that makes it easy for you integrate error handling for API requests with the frontend.
+Sample usage with some Firebase methods can be found below:

 ```typescript
 const login = async () => {